 There are many diseases where mast cells are overactive including hay fever, food and drug allergies, asthma, and chronic hives.
-They are caused by common allergens.
-In many cases, there is no known trigger.
+These diseases can be caused by common allergens.
+However, in many cases, there is no known trigger.

-Some rare conditions where too many mast cells are present are mastocytosis and mast cell leukemia.
+Some rare conditions where too many mast cells are present are:

-MCAS is a fairly rare disorder that is not fully understood.
+MCAS is a rare disorder that is not fully understood.
 A lot of research is ongoing to figure out the cause and best treatments for it.
 It is more likely to be in patients with many systemic allergic reactions or anaphylaxis.
-It is a rare condition.

 As a new referral to our clinic, our goals are to diagnose and create a plan of care designed to ease symptoms.